specterLabsHub/my-talk/apps/docs/docs/editor/share.md

 />

 - "Restore published version": drop your current changes and revert the bot to its published version.
-- "Close typebot to new responses": close your typebot and your users will see the following message: "This bot is now closed."
+- "Close MyTalk to new responses": close your MyTalk and your users will see the following message: "This bot is now closed."
-- "Unpublish typebot": mark the typebot as unpublished and your users will see the following message: "The bot you're looking for doesn't exist"
+- "Unpublish MyTalk": mark the MyTalk as unpublished and your users will see the following message: "The bot you're looking for doesn't exist"